markshin/pl2016/README.md

 - "Others' source code" includes other students' and resources around the web.
 Especially, do not consult with public repositories on software foundations.
 - Note that we have a good automatic clone detector.
 I found out that a lot of students cheated last time.
 I hope we all be happy at the end of the semester..
 - The maximum score of a delayed submission is 80% that of a regular submission.
+    + The granularity the delayed submission is per-problem.
+So even if you couldn't get the full score for the regular submission, try to solve the remaining problems and submit them.

 #### Submission